cloudfoundry-attic/cf-docs/source/docs/running/bosh/reference/bosh_vsphere_cpi.md

 - `/foo/baz/datastore1`

 The name of datastore is the last part of each line above, e.g. 'datastore1'.
 An operator may choose to select both `/foo/bar/datastore1` and `/foo/baz/datastore1` with the regular expression 'datastore' or even 'datastore1'.
 They cannot, however, select both `/foo/bar/datastore1` and `/foo/bar/anothername` by using a regular expression that matches against directory structure, e.g. `/foo/bar`.

-We could make a small change so that we match against the entire path of the directory structure for datastores; however, we should be aware that this has potential for unexpected matches (i.e., given the example above, if someone has the name `datastore` in their directory structure).

-Datastore clusters could be a way to offload datastore placement to vSphere.
-Datastores outside of clusters may still have to be supported for some configurations.

 Ephemeral and persistent datastores are consumed before shared datastores.